curl/curl/docs/cmdline-opts/MANPAGE.md

     Mutexed: (space separated list of options this overrides)
     Requires: (space separated list of features this option requres)
     See-also: (space separated list of related options)
+    Help: (short text for the --help output for this option)
     --- (end of meta-data)

 ### Body